ItzMeJP/help_tools_and_templates/Ubuntu/distrobox_ubuntu20.04.md

 # Setting Distrobox with Ubuntu 20.04 and Podman

+### Authors
+  - João Pedro Souza
+  - Pedro Melo

 ## Intro
 Distrobox is a versatile tool that allows users to run any Linux distribution inside their terminal, providing a seamless integration with the host system.
 It leverages containerization technologies like Podman or Docker to create and manage these environments.

 By using Podman, Distrobox can create containers that are tightly integrated with the host, allowing for the sharing of the user’s HOME directory, external storage, USB devices, graphical applications (X11/Wayland), and audio12.
 This integration ensures that users can enjoy the flexibility of different Linux distributions while maintaining a cohesive and efficient workflow on their primary system.